-Insoluble fiber’s role in keeping the digestive tract regular is well known, but the fiber in a bowl of oatmeal can give other benefits to your digestive health.
-Trillions of microbes live in our intestines, helping to digest our food and provide several other benefits.
+Insoluble fiber’s role in keeping the digestive tract regular is well known, but the fiber in a bowl of oatmeal can offer other benefits to your digestive health.
+Trillions of microbes live in our intestines, helping to digest our food and providing several other benefits.

 A regular digestive system is a healthy digestive system, and when you are not regular, it is most often an issue with your diet.
 Both types of fiber aid in regularity.